arcana-network/docs.arcana/docs/db/config_dApp_with_db.md

 #### Account Usage Metrics

 The *Manage Apps* screen displays Monthly Active Users (MAU) for the developer account.
-This is an aggregate score across all the applications that are registered for a dev account and configured to use the {{config.extra.arcana.company_name}} Mainnet.
+This is an aggregate score across all the applications that are registered for a developer account and configured to use the {{config.extra.arcana.company_name}} Mainnet.
 Any application using the 'Testnet' are not billed and not included in this overall account usage statistic.

 ![App usage metrics](/img/an_db_metrics.png){.an-screenshots}